 As the old saying goes, the next time the devil reminds you of your past, remind him of his future doom and hell (Matthew 25:41).

 Personally, leave the devil’s playground behind.
 Leave the past behind.
 Leave the regrets behind.
+Follow Jesus to a bright, new future.

 Written by James Malcolm